Bubobubobubobubo/sardine/docs/sardinopedia.md

 - **they are odd**: they show something odd, unexpected, funny, etc...

+This is a collaborative **Sardine** patterns repository.
+Feel free to contribute by altering the file in your `docs/` folder and to add whatever you see fit!
+There are some areas where the Sardinopedia is a bit lacking!

 ## Demonstration patterns

 These patterns are small songs and/or long patterns that you can copy and paste to familiarise yourself with the syntax.
 Change some values, comment a few lines here and there.
 Try to learn how to move and alter **Sardine** code.